DMZ, Panmunjom | North Korea Travel Guide

 After this event, each side was restricted to their side of the Military Demarcation Line.

-This site is meant to highlight a large concrete wall which the United States military reportedly built across the entire peninsula.
+This site is meant to highlight a large concrete wall which the South Korean military reportedly built across the entire peninsula.

-This is seen to symbolise the US’ wish to permanently divide the peninsula.
+This is seen to symbolise South Korea's wish to permanently divide the peninsula.

 The wall is clearly visible through the military binoculars at the lookout.